-With the 2.38 version of SAP Cloud Platform Integration it is possible to trace the message content along the integration flow execution path.
+With the 2.38 version of SAP Cloud Integration it is possible to trace the message content along the integration flow execution path.
 Trace data are written for the processing steps modeled in the integration flow.
 For adapters used in the integration flow the trace data are not yet exposed in the Web application.
 In case you are interested in the trace data written by adapters you can download it using the Eclipse Integration Operations feature.
 Going forward it is planned to support tracing for adapters in the “Monitor Integration Content” feature of the Web application as well.

 Finally, in the context of troubleshooting error situations occurring during integration flow execution it is worth to outline two additional rather specific use cases: